skip to main content

 Plans and pricing: Starlink vs. Viasat

-Viasat has a single one-size-fits-all plan.
-Starlink plans are slightly more expensive than Viasat plans and come with a much larger up-front equipment cost, though they can hit higher max speeds.
+Viasat has four plans to choose from.
+Starlink plans are more expensive than Viasat plans and come with a much larger up-front equipment cost, though they can hit higher max speeds.

 Starlink plans and pricing